ivw/ezmode-vscode/data/EzModeTutorial.md

 Welcome to EzMode - fast and intuitive modal editing for modern IDEs.

 To enter EzMode, press Escape.
-The caret will turn orange, and the mode indicator in the bottom-right corner will show "ez".
+The cursor will turn orange, and the mode indicator in the bottom-right corner will show "ez".
 In EzMode, character keys are mapped to actions.
 Ctrl/Alt shortcuts still work normally.